apereo/apereo.github.io/_posts/cas/2019-12-15-cas62x-config-metadata.md

 ## Limitations

-Configuration metadata, when it comes to migration reports, does not supported collection-based settings.
-For example, if the original version of a CAS setting is at `cas.something.blah=blah` in one version and its new replacement is transformed to support multiple `something`s with `cas.something[0].blah=blah` in another version, then this change is usually ignored by the reporter facility that is provided by Spring Boot.
+Configuration metadata, when it comes to migration reports, does not support collection-based settings.
+For example, if the original version of a CAS setting is at `cas.something.blah=blah` in one version and its new replacement is transformed to support multiple `something`s with `cas.something[0].blah=blah` in another version, then this change is usually ignored by the reporter facility provided by Spring Boot.
 In such scenarios, you will have check with the project documentation, release notes or source code to note the correct syntax.

 # Epilogue